Assessment and Reporting

 We assess students’ academic profiles when they start with us so we can measure their progress.
 We benefit from the highest levels of expertise in making these baseline assessments, led by our SEN team.

 Regular and rigorous assessment and monitoring of each student’s progress is a key feature of our approach to supporting student progression.
-We give students and their parents/carers regular constructive feedback about progress and information on how they can improve their future learning.
-The School uses an assessment database to record student progress and set challenging targets.
+We give students and their parents/carers regular constructive feedback about progress and information on how they can improve their future learning, and the school uses an assessment database to record student progress and set challenging targets.

-There are 6 formal assessment points in each academic year.
-This is monitored by the Senior Leadership Team and department heads.
+There are six formal assessment points in each academic year, monitored by the Senior Leadership Team and department heads.
 Where progress is identified as not being good or better, The Director of Student Progress applies personalised intervention strategies and Be Smart Coaching Plans.